MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ```

 ### -Device
-**Note**: This parameter is available only in version 2.0.4-Preview2 or later.
+**Note**: This parameter is available only in version 2.0.4 or later, and only in PowerShell 7.

 The Device switch specifies whether to authenticate interactively computers that don't have web browsers to support single sign-on (SSO).
 You don't need to specify a value with this switch.

-This switch works only in Windows PowerShell 7.0 or later for connections to Exchange Online in Linux.
-The command prints a URL along with a unique code that's tied to the session.
-You need to open the printed URL in a browser on any computer, and you need to enter the unique code.
-After you complete the login in the web browser, the session in the Windows Powershell window is authenticated via the regular Azure AD authentication flow, and the Exchange Online cmdlets are imported after few seconds.
+The command returns a URL and unique code that's tied to the session.
+You need to open the URL in a browser on any computer, and then enter the unique code.
+After you complete the login in the web browser, the session in the Powershell 7 window is authenticated via the regular Azure AD authentication flow, and the Exchange Online cmdlets are imported after few seconds.

 ```yaml
 Type: SwitchParameter